What’s the difference between ETFs vs. mutual funds? Learn how some investors choose ETFs and mutual funds to pursue portfolio diversification.

 Content Marketing Awards 2016

-TD Ameritrade receives remuneration from certain ETFs that participate in the commission-free ETF program for shareholder, administrative and/or other services.
+TD Ameritrade receives remuneration from certain ETFs for shareholder, administrative, and/or other services.

 TD Ameritrade does not provide tax advice.
 Clients should consult with a tax advisor with regard to their specific tax circumstances.